Skip to main content

 WorkPieceArtifacts

-Generated for each (WorkPiece, Step) combination, containing:
+Generated for each (WorkPiece, Step) combination.
+Contains:

-• Toolpaths (Ops) in local coordinate system
+• Toolpaths (Ops) in the workpiece's local coordinate system

 Processing sequence:

-2. Producer: Creates raw toolpaths (Ops)
+1. Producer: Creates raw toolpaths (Ops) from the workpiece data

 Generated for each Step, consuming all related WorkPieceArtifacts:

-• Combined Ops for all workpieces
+• Combined Ops for all workpieces in world-space coordinates

 JobArtifact